 Atlanta Attorneys Answer Medical Malpractice FAQs

-If you or a loved one has suffered as the result of negligence on the part of a medical professional, please contact an Atlanta medical malpractice attorney at Grant Law Office immediately for answers to your questions.
+If you or a loved one has suffered as the result of negligence on the part of a medical professional, please contact an Atlanta medical malpractice attorney at Grant Law Office immediately at (404) 476-6540 for answers to your questions.
 We are here to help you.
-Call (404) 995-3955 or (866) 249-5513.

 A: Medical errors can occur at every level of the hospital system, from the floor staff to the administrative head.
 The most common types of medical malpractice include the following:

-- Failure to respond in time to patient symptoms
+- Failure to respond in time to patient symptoms, when time is of the essence

-- Misreading x-ray, CT scan, or other test result
+- Misreading x-ray, CT scan, or another test result

 - Negligent handling of patient records